Texas Realtors Residential Lease

 TXR Lease is “As Is”

+The TXR lease application (form 2003) states that the “Landlord makes no express or implied warranties as to the Property’s condition.”
 Paragraph 15A of the TXR lease adds “Tenant accepts the Property ‘as is’ and Landlord is under no obligation to make any changes upon Tenant viewing the Property.”
 Any change the tenant may want to make to this provision (including an agreement by the landlord to make repairs) must be inserted into paragraph 15B or it is waived.

-Property Condition.
-Unless otherwise expressly agreed, Landlord agrees to deliver all major systems on the Property (including electrical, mechanical, plumbing, HVAC, foundation, and roof) and appliances (if any are included) in good and working condition with no known material problems, defects, needed repairs, or deferred maintenance that are not fully disclosed to Tenant in advance of lease signing.
+(1) Major Systems: Unless otherwise expressly agreed, Landlord agrees to deliver all major systems on the Property (including electrical, mechanical, plumbing, HVAC, foundation, and roof) and appliances (if any are included) in good and working condition with no known material problems, defects, needed repairs, or deferred maintenance that are not fully disclosed to Tenant in advance of lease signing.

-LANDLORD’S DUTIES AS TO REPAIRS AND MAINTENANCE
+LANDLORD’S DUTIES OF REPAIRS AND MAINTENANCE

 No General Duty to Repair or Maintain

-The TXR lease does not include a general duty on the part of the landlord to make routine repairs, perform routine maintenance, or otherwise keep the property in good condition.
 This stunning fact is true even though paragraph 18 the TXR lease requires the tenant to notify the landlord of needed repairs.
-There is thus a tenant duty to notify, but no general duty on the part of the landlord to act in response.
+Thus there is a tenant duty to notify but there is no duty on the part of the landlord to act in response, at least to routine maintenance.

 Surprisingly, the only party expressly obligated under the TXR lease to maintain the property is the tenant (see paragraphs 17 and 18).
 Paragraph 17A describes “Tenant’s General [Maintenance] Responsibilities.”
 There is no comparable paragraph that describes maintenance or repair responsibilities on the part of the landlord.
 Except for 17B(3)(a) which offers an option (a box to check) if the landlord is to maintain the yard, a general duty of the landlord to repair or maintain the property is absent from the TXR text.